 None of these techniques would have been created if not for the early pioneers in optics and the study of light.

 Mozi, a Hans Chinese philosopher, is credited with having the oldest mention of camera obscura and his reason for the inverted projection.
-Mozi theorized that because light moves in a straight line, the image casted it will be upside down and reversed.
+Mozi theorized that because light moves in a straight line, the image cast will be upside down and reversed.

 The set up for the experiment was similar to how the camera obscura works; a dark room with light passing through a small hole, creating an inverted image.